 When air pollution reached its worst levels in Los Angeles during the 1940s, the University of Southern California (USC) concerned itself with air pollution research.
-In this photo from the USC University Archives, two researchers test a protective helmet and suit designed to help Southern Californians cope with the smog:
+In this photo from the USC University Archives, two smog researchers use a plastic helmet and suit:

 Members of the Highland Park Optimists Club evidently spent at least part of their 1954 banquet in smog-gas masks, as shown in this photograph from the University of California Los Angeles (UCLA) Library Special Collections:

 Mildred Fitzpatrick dries her eye as she views a smog-choked Los Angeles from City Hall tower in this photo from the USC Libraries' Regional History Collection:

 With smog alerts disrupting daily life and raising health concerns, both the public and civic and scientific officials grew concerned.
 In 1951, Los Angeles even crowned Helene Stanley as Miss Smog Fighter to drum up support for anti-smog measures.
 In this photograph, Miss Smog Fighter shows dismay as L.A.
 City Council member Lee W. Warburton opens the lid on a jar of smog in this 1951 photograph: